okfn/infra/misc/mem-audit/README.md

 Generate a report of the memory usage on ansible-managed hosts.
 This can be thought of as a network-wide ps(1).
+The report can be generated by running the make(1) command.

 That they are ansible-managed is accidental -- but the Makefile uses the inventory to get the list of hosts.
 It does not use ansible